What is A Surge Arrester, and How Does it Work?

 Surge Arrester vs. Surge Protector

-Surge protectors also offer additional protection by filtering out electromagnetic noise before it can reach equipment.
-Surge arresters are primarily used for large-scale operations fed by transformers, such as factories and businesses, while surge protectors can be routinely found at home in the form of specialty power strips and plugging devices.
-Surge arresters and surge protectors may look alike on the outside but they fulfil vastly different functions when it comes to shielding sensitive electronics.
+Surge protectors also provide additional protection by filtering out electromagnetic noise before it reaches equipment.
+Surge arresters are primarily used for large-scale operations fed by transformers, such as factories and businesses.
+In contrast, surge protectors are commonly found at home in the form of specialty power strips and plug-in devices.

 Surge Arrester vs. Lightning Arrester